pivotal/docs-tap/install-tce.md

           ...
     ```

-1. Prevent the Management/Standalone cluster from reconciling the kapp-controller in the workload cluster by running:
+1. Prevent the Management cluster from reconciling the kapp-controller in the workload cluster by running: (skip this step if you're using Tanzu Community Edition v0.9.1 Standalone Cluster)

     ```console
     kubectl patch app/<WORKLOAD-CLUSTER>-kapp-controller -n default -p '{"spec":{"paused":true}}' --type=merge